renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/khulnasoft_ai_gateway.md

    > [!note]
    > If you update steps or documentation for setting up AI Gateway, check and update this Rake task as well if necessary.

-   You can watch the status of the service by running `kdk tail gitlab-ai-gateway`.
+   You can watch the status of the service by running `kdk tail khulnasoft-ai-gateway`.

    To check if your monolith is using the correct URL after restarting, run `bundle exec rake cache:clear` and then visit `http://<your-kdk-url>/help/instance_configuration#ai_gateway_url`.

    > [!note]
    > When you access the AI Gateway URL directly, you'll see a `{"error":"No authorization header presented"}` error message.
 This is expected and doesn't affect the usage of AI features locally in KDK.
-   > You can [bypass authentication](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/blob/master/docs/auth.md#bypass-authentication-and-authorization-for-testing-features) by modifying the AI Gateway's environment configuration, but this should only be done for using the OpenAPI playground.
+   > You can [bypass authentication](https://khulnasoft.com/khulnasoft-org/modelops/applied-ml/code-suggestions/ai-assist/-/blob/master/docs/auth.md#bypass-authentication-and-authorization-for-testing-features) by modifying the AI Gateway's environment configuration, but this should only be done for using the OpenAPI playground.
 Make sure to revert any authentication bypass changes before pushing to production.

 1. Go to the [AI Gateway OpenAPI playground](http://localhost:5052/docs) to verify that your local AI Gateway started successfully.

-1. Continue with the instructions for setting up KhulnaSoft Duo features to [set up an Ultimate license for your KDK](https://docs.gitlab.com/ee/development/ai_features/index.html#required-setup-licenses-in-gitlab-rails).
+1. Continue with the instructions for setting up KhulnaSoft Duo features to [set up an Ultimate license for your KDK](https://docs.khulnasoft.com/ee/development/ai_features/index.html#required-setup-licenses-in-khulnasoft-rails).

 ## Additional AI Gateway troubleshooting and configuration